On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$: Notation and Background

 \paragraph{Geometric Complex} Although, abstract simplicial complexes have enough combinatorial structure to define simplicial homology and homotopy, they are not topological spaces.
-For an abstract simplicial complex $\K$, one can define its \bemph{underlying topological space} or \bemph{geometric complex}, denoted $\mod\K$, to be the union of the formal convex-hulls of its simplices.
-As a set, $\mod\K$ is the space of all functions $\alpha:\V(\K)\to[0,1]$, also called \emph{barycentric coordinates}, satisfying the following two properties: \begin{enumerate}[(i)] \item $\supp(\alpha):=\{v\in\V(\K)\mid\alpha(v)\neq0\}\in\F(\K)$ \item $\sum\limits_{v\in\V(\K)}\alpha(v)=1$. \end{enumerate} The details on the topologies on $\mod\K$ and their relations can be found in~\cite{MUNK,spanier1994algebraic}.
-In this work, we use the standard metric topology on $|\K|$.
-Naturally, a simplicial map $\phi:\K_1\to\K_2$ induces a continuous map $\mod\phi:\mod{\K_1}\to\mod{\K_2}$ defined by

-As one expects, the contiguous simplicial maps induce homotopic continuous maps between their respective underlying topological spaces; see \cite{spanier1994algebraic} for a proof.
+For an abstract simplicial complex $\K$ with vertex set $\V$, its \emph{underlying topological space} or \emph{geometric complex}, denoted as $\mod\K$, is defined as the space of all functions~$\alpha:\V\to[0,1]$, also called \emph{barycentric coordinates}, satisfying the following two properties: \begin{enumerate}[(i)] \item $\supp(\alpha):=\{v\in\V\mid\alpha(v)\neq0\}\in\K$ \item $\sum\limits_{v\in\V}\alpha(v)=1$. \end{enumerate} The details on the topologies on $\mod\K$ and their relations can be found in~\cite{MUNK,spanier1994algebraic}.
+In this work, we use the standard \emph{metric topology} on $|\K|$, as defined in \cite{spanier1994algebraic}.
+Naturally, a simplicial map $\phi:\K_1\to\K_2$ induces a continuous map~$\mod\phi:\mod{\K_1}\to\mod{\K_2}$ defined by As one expects, the contiguous simplicial maps induce homotopic continuous maps between their respective underlying topological spaces; see \cite{spanier1994algebraic} for a proof.

-\paragraph{Nerve Lemma} A critical ingredient of the proofs is the Nerve Lemma or a modification thereof, therefore it is important to discuss the concept here.
+\paragraph{Nerve Lemma} A critical ingredient for our \v{C}ech reconstruction results is the Nerve Lemma or a modification thereof; therefore, we discuss the concept here.
 An open cover $\U=\{U_i\}_{i\in\Lambda}$ of a topological space $X$ is called a \emph{good cover} if all finite intersections of its elements are contractible.
-The \emph{nerve} of $\U$, denoted $\N(\U)$, is defined to be the simplicial complex having $\Lambda$ as its vertex set, and for each non-empty $k$-way intersection $U_{i_1}\cap U_{i_2}\cap\ldots\cap U_{i_k}$, the subset $\{i_1,i_2,\ldots,i_k\}$ is a simplex of $\N(\U)$.
-Under the right assumptions, the nerve preserves the homotopy~type of the union $X$, as stated by the following fundamental result. \begin{lemma}[Nerve Lemma~\cite{Alexandroff1928}] Let $\U=\{U_i\}_{i\in\Lambda}$ be a good open cover of a para-compact topological space $X$.
+The \emph{nerve} of~$\U$, denoted $\N(\U)$, is defined to be the simplicial complex having $\Lambda$ as its vertex set, and for each non-empty $k$-way intersection $U_{i_1}\cap U_{i_2}\cap\ldots\cap U_{i_k}$, the subset $\{i_1,i_2,\ldots,i_k\}$ is a simplex of $\N(\U)$.
+Under the right assumptions, the nerve preserves the homotopy~type of the union $X$, as stated by the following fundamental result. \begin{lemma}[Nerve Lemma~\cite{Alexandroff1928}] Let $\U=\{U_i\}_{i\in\Lambda}$ be a good open cover of a topological space $X$.
 Then, the underlying topological space $\mod{\N(\U)}$ is homotopy equivalent to $X$. \end{lemma}